Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: allow to show SQL used for template tables
 * FEATURE: allow to defined Service Groups for Set members and for Services assigned to Host Templates (#619)
+* FEATURE: it's now possible to choose another target Service Set when cloning a member service (#886)

 ### Import and Sync
 * FEATURE: new Property Modifier allows to extract specific Array values (#473)